afewell-hh/docs/docs/tutorial/demo-lab.md

 ## Overview

 This tutorial provides a hands-on walkthrough of the Hedgehog Demo Lab in VLAB.
 You will create VPCs, attach and peer them, and test connectivity between servers using the default and custom topologies.

+> **Prerequisite:**
-This guide assumes you have already completed the "Running VLAB" tutorial and have a working VLAB environment.
+> This tutorial assumes you have already completed the following steps:
+> - [Getting Started](getting-started.md): Access, install, and configure the CLI
+> - [Running VLAB](running-vlab.md): Generate and bring up your VLAB environment (i.e., `hhfab vlab up`)
+>
+> **You must have a running VLAB environment before proceeding.**

 ---